22/11/2024

 With more rules to follow, companies need to plan well for merger and acquisition (M&A) deals.
 More checks can make deals more complex or even stop them.
 For instance, antitrust reviews in the U.S., U.K., and EU are becoming more unpredictable and take longer.
 The retail banking sector alone saw deals worth US$50.2 billion in the first quarter.
 This shows how crucial it is to follow the rules.

-Merger control regulations
+merger control regulations

 Regulatory bodies are now using new methods to analyze competition.
 So, dealmakers should use “fix-it-first” solutions early to avoid future problems.
 Also, M&G agreements now often include terms to help get the needed approvals.
 This shows how important it is to be very careful about compliance in the UK’s financial sector.